 If they are working around radiation, the student must be provided their own employer-issued dosimeter separate from the college issued one.

-The student must wear only their employer-issued dosimeter when working and only their student dosimeter when they are in clinicals.
+The student must wear only their employer-issued dosimeter when working and only their student dosimeter when they are in clinicals and in labs.

 Clinical Technologist Section

 Clinical Technologist Section Table of Contents